NicolasMiramon/LabGuide/003-successfactors.md

  String.len(String.removeSpaces(appuser.lastName)) > 0 ? appuser.lastName : "L_" + appuser.userName
 ```

-10. Search for user XXXXX and selct the check box to only import this user from SAP Success Factors to your Okta Org
+10. You're ready now to import the users from SAP to Okta.
+Note that the import can be scheduled, however we prefer to do it manually in this lab in order to see this step.

+    Go to

     ***IMPORTANT: DO NOT IMPORT ALL USERS FROM SAP SUCCESS FACTORS***